 Lutz played basketball for three seasons at Texas Lutheran and served as the team captain as a senior.
 He earned his undergraduate degree from Texas Lutheran in 1995 and his M.Ed., at Incarnate Word in 1997.
 Lutz played one season at Ranger Junior College prior to his arrival at Texas Lutheran.

-Brandon Brantley enters his fifth year as an assistant coach at Purdue.
+Brandon Brantley enters his sixth year as an assistant coach at Purdue.

 Head coach Matt Painter tabbed the former Boilermaker captain to fill the vacancy on his coaching staff on August 14, 2013.

 A year ago, Brantley helped Purdue to a school-record 30 wins and its second straight Sweet 16 appearance.

 Brantley spends the majority of his on-court duties coaching Purdue's big men.
 Last year, Purdue's center, Isaac Haas, was named an honorable mention All-American and was a finalist for the Kareem Abdul-Jabbar Award given to the nation's best center.
 Purdue is the only school in America to have three different players in the last three years be named finalist for a Naismith Basketball Hall of Fame position award (Abdul-Jabbar Award, Malone Award).